ArjunSubramonian/democratization-nlp/README.md

 # Understanding "Democratization" in NLP and ML Research

-This repository is the official implementation of Understanding "Democratization" in NLP and ML Research.
+This repository is the official implementation of `Understanding "Democratization" in NLP and ML Research`.

 ## Requirements